 3. Love and Belonging Needs

 We all have an innate desire to belong and to be loved.
-Even extreme introverts need to have some sort of connection to, and relationships with, others.
-In fact, you can even see this need for love and belonging in animals.
+Even extreme introverts need a connection to, and relationships with, others.

 4. Esteem Needs

-**This is the “need level” I’m going to focus on later in the post!
+**THIS is where things get interesting, my friends — and this is the “need level” I will focus on later in the post! **

 5. Self-Actualization Needs